EldiiarDzhunusov/Competitive-Programming-Bootcamp-December-2021/README.md

 Omurbek Jamalov  <br />

 ## Outline
 Folders contains my solutions for questions we solved during the bootcamp.
-Every folder is divided into topics exept the folder "All_In_One_Folder" where you can check all my solutions in one folder.
+Every folder is divided into topics exept the "All_In_One_Folder" where you can check all my solutions in one place.
 <br />
 <br />
 Main language for the course was C++.